amelkiy/write-ups/Insomnihack-2023/SleepSafeDoH/README.md

 The length of this whole thing is 12+1+90+1+79+1+169+5 = 358 characters.
 When encoded, the `\x80`s are expanded, so we get an extra of 90+79=169 bytes.
 That means that the last 169 bytes are being sent as an extra query to the server.
 Ah, but we have a problem...
-We actually haven't encountered for 2 things:
+We actually haven't considered 2 things:
 1. The footer.
 Since the server code is adding a footer of 5 bytes we need to include it in our calculation
    * Well, we can actually make a small trick - remove the footer from our payload and use the one provided by the code
 2. The length of the payload is 169 and the character chr(169) exists in the data, so, when encoded, it will be expanded to `\xc2\xa9`